What Is Subletting: 10 Sublet Tips for 2023

 Don't agree to a sublet renting on a handshake, or you could leave yourself open to paying for the damage and taking over unpaid rent.
-Instead, a sublease agreement is a legal document allowing a tenant to transfer lease ownership to a third party.
+Instead, draft a sublease agreement, which is a legal document allowing a tenant to transfer lease ownership to a third party.

 5. Post Your Sublet and Market It

 Subletting apartments in competitive markets, like New York or San Francisco, aren't hard to find.
 Start by asking your personal network if they know if someone is looking to take over a lease.
 Otherwise, post your sublet and market it through apartment rental sites, social media, or even college student newspapers.

 6. Determine if You Need a Security Deposit